A message from your Board:

 Section 1.
 Principal Office

-The principal office of the Corporation shall be located in Portsmouth, Rhode Island.
-The Corporation may have such other offices or places of business, either within or without the State of Rhode Island, as the Board of Directors may determine or as the affairs of the Corporation may require from time to time.
-The principal office of this Corporation is currently located at 933 Anthony Road, Portsmouth, Rhode Island 02871.
+The principal office of the Association shall be in Portsmouth, Rhode Island.
+The Association may have such other offices or places of business, either within or without the State of Rhode Island, as the Board of Directors may determine or as the affairs of the Corporation may require from time to time.
+The principal office of this Association is currently located at 933 Anthony Road, Portsmouth, Rhode Island 02871.

 Article 3.
 Members